 To understand the issue with high correlation, consider an extreme example: perfect correlation.
 If you have two columns called X and Y, and X = Y, then the correlation is 100% and X is just another name for Y. If you are predicting X, you would discard the column called Y, because it's redundant.
 It may be redundant even if the correlation is less than 100%.
 Ask yourself the following question: will I have access to the data in the highly- correlated column prior to making a prediction?
 If not, the data is not useful.

-In some cases, however, the column is useful for prediction, precisely because it is highly correlated with the target column.
+In some cases, however, the column is useful for prediction, precisely because it is highly correlated with the target column; if you exclude it, you risk damaging your model.
 Only you can tell for certain.
 In case of doubt, you can create two models: one with the highly-correlated column and one without, to help you decide which is best.

 Select inputs, Churn Prediction Data